dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 # &#x2605; Style &#x2605;
 {: center}

+transition from characters, etc to intro on style

+definition of literary style
+- style seems to mesh together the other literary elements
+- style follows trends in literature

+***

+Experienced writers will consciously embed elements of style throughout their work's creation.
+They might have developed their own distinctive style, but they probably wouldn't tell you that.

 You should be experienced enough as a writer (or artist or poet, whatever) to consciously embed elements of style throughout it's